jutkko/zfaff/README.md

 astonishing.
 I don't expect to spend most of the capital when I am older.
 I could donate the money all at once, I could also start making a small influence now.
 I choose the latter.

+**Q: How can the fund sustain if it does not take any profit?**
+A careful observer would notice, that there is no way for the fund to earn profit for its own benefits.
+This is a relatively small fund at the moment, so at least for the first 5 years from launch the management overhead should be under control.

 **Q: Can there be new charity options, I know someone who needs help?**

 Just let me know.
 This is possible.